 I would say that I am an avid thrifter.
 In fact, I find great things regularly in my local thrift shop just down the road.

-I think I paid $3 for one and $7 for the other, I simply couldn’t leave them there, hopeless, alone, and scared for their futures.
+Increasingly I am finding items with missing pieces.
+For example, these two beautiful soup tureens were missing their lids and spoons.
+Also, I think I paid $3 for one and $7 for the other.
+Therefore I simply couldn’t leave them there, hopeless, alone, and scared for their futures.

 This is easily one of the easiest projects you’ll ever do.
 It took me probably all of an hour once I had a few things figured out.

 Here Are A Few Creative Ideas for Vintage Items to Use to Make Your Own Planter